Ryant22/discord_pterodactyl_connector_bot/README.md

 ---

 ## Troubleshooting
-- Double-check your `config.yml` values for typos.
+- Double-check your `config.yml` values for typos
-- Make sure your tokens and URLs are correct.
+- Ensure your tokens and URLs are correct
-- If you see errors, check the command prompt or log output for details.
+- If you see errors, check the terminal or log output for details

-If you need more help, contact the project maintainer.
+---

+## Contributing
+Pull requests and issues are welcome!
+Please open an issue for bugs or feature requests.

+---

+## License
+MIT License